7 Things to Know About the iPhone 8 iOS 14.8.1 Update

 iOS 14.8 Downgrade Closed

-If you move your iPhone 8 or iPhone 8 Plus to iOS 14.8, and you hate the performance, you can try downgrading your iPhone’s software.
+If you move your iPhone 8 or iPhone 8 Plus to iOS 14.8.1, and you hate the performance, note that you can no longer downgrade your iPhone’s software.

-Apple’s currently signing on iOS 14.7.1 which means you can bring your device’s software back to the previous version of iOS 14 in an effort to improve its performance.
+Apple’s has stopped signing on iOS 14.8 which means you can’t bring your device’s software back to the previous version of iOS 14 in an effort to improve its performance.

-The company isn’t signing on older versions of iOS.
-So if you’re having a good experience on iOS 14.7 or older, take your time.
-Once you make the move to iOS 14.8, there’s no going back.
+The company isn’t signing on older versions of iOS either.
+So if you’re having a good experience on iOS 14.8 or older, take your time.
+Once you make the move to iOS 14.8.1, there’s no going back.

 If you’re unfamiliar with the downgrade process, take a look at our guide.